15 Amazon Prime Benefits You Might Not Know About

 Have access to premium streaming channels

-Get same-day delivery with Amazon Prime Now
+Get same-day grocery delivery

 Get better deals with Subscribe & Save

-Jump-start savings with Prime Early Access
+Jump-start savings with Prime Day

 Get release-date deliveries

 Starving for the next book in your favorite series?
 Eager to get your hands on a brand-new DVD?
 Amazon’s Release-Date Delivery program allows you to pre-order items, from books to electronics, and receive the shipment the same day the item is released for sale.
 Simply select the Prime free two-day shipping option at checkout, and the hot new item will be delivered to your doorstep while everyone else is standing in line.
+Beyond your new release, check out these Amazon products you’ll use every day.

 Get deals on diapers